ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

  - an operator like $+$, $*$ or $=$
  - a function call ($\sin$, $\cos$)

-What makes this data structure useful to us is that it removes many language specific details from your code.
-You could imagine inspecting the tree above and writing Java code that represents it, or C++, or python, etc. In my case, it helped me translate the user defined equation into GLSL (the programming language for code that runs on the GPU).
+This data structure is useful to us because it removes language specific details from the equation.
+You could inspect the tree above and write Java that represents it, or C++, or python, etc. In our case, we're going to use the AST to generate GLSL.

-In code, the `y * p` part of this tree (in the bottom right) might be represented by a Javascript object like this...
+In code, the `y * p` part of this tree (bottom right) is represented by a Javascript object like this...

 ~~~js
 const node = {